EdDataScienceEES/tutorial-RachelBrown03/CC-investigating-CLT.md

  - `sample_mean`: The collection of sample means (from `sample_means_10`, `sample_means_50`, and `sample_means_100`).
  - `sample_size`: A factor (categorical variable) indicating the sample size for each corresponding mean.
 We use the `rep()` function to repeat the sample sizes 1000 times for each set of sample means.

-We then plot the distributions
+We then plot the distributions.

 ```r
 # Combine data and plot distributions